The Recreational Program is for all players, new or experienced, from ages 4 to 12.

 - Follow US Soccer and GA Soccer Guidelines

 - Program is developed by US Soccer curriculum to be age appropriate and specific to the needs of the participants

-- Dec 10th – Feb 17th: Spring Rec Registration Opens
+- Jun 1 – July 31st: Fall Rec Registration Opens

-- February 24th: Coaches Meeting/Clinic/Uniform Pickup/Rosters (see below details)
+- TBA: Coaches Meeting/Clinic/Uniform Pickup/Rosters (see below details)

-This page will be updated with new dates as the Spring season approaches.
+This page will be updated with new dates as the Fall season approaches.

 Recreational soccer is primarily devoted to the enjoyment and development of soccer players without the emphasis on travel or high-level competition.
 We’ve developed a list of frequently asked questions for those families looking to get a head start for their child and what to expect with regard to competition, commitment, age groups and more!